fredilarsen/ModuleInterface/README.md

 ####Web pages

-The included HTTP client retrieves settings from a a database behind a web server and synchronizes them to all modules that have any settings.
+The included HTTP client retrieves settings from a database behind a web server and synchronizes them to all modules that have any settings.
 It also logs all outputs (measurements and states) from all modules to a database behind the web server.

 PHP scripts and a database scheme plus instructions are included, making it easy to get the transfer of settings and values up and running in a standard, free LAMP or WAMP setup (Linux/Windows + Apache + MySQL/MariaDb + PHP) on your computer.